sagar-jadhav/docker-examples/docker_volumes_hands_on_session.md

 # Docker Volumes

-## lab 1
+## Lab 1

 ### Creating Volume Mount from **Dockerfile**

-- Create a file with name volume and paste the following content to it:
+Create a file with name volume and paste the following content to it:

 ```
 FROM ubuntu:latest